New Patients (479) 323-3011

 How can I stop grinding my teeth?

-Dr. Adams will perform a thorough bite and jaw analysis to help determine the functional cause of your chronic headaches.
+Yes.
+Chronic headaches, especially when they occur first thing in the morning, are often a symptom of TMJ or bruxism.
+Dr. Adams will perform a thorough bite and jaw analysis to find the functional cause of your chronic headaches.
 Dr. Adams offers oral sleep appliance therapy as well as Botox for the relief of headaches.

 What will happen if I do not seek treatment for my TMJ?

-TMJ disorders are not life threatening.
+TMJ disorders are not life-threatening.
 However, they are painful and will affect your quality of life.
 Chronic pain can lead to severe depression, anxiety, and lack of sleep.
 If your TMJ is caused by clenching or teeth grinding, this will cause your teeth to wear down prematurely and harm your gums.

 How can I prevent a TMJ disorder?

-If you are at risk for TMJ issues, you will need to be proactive to prevent developing a disorder.
-Avoid excessive jaw movement like gum chewing and nail biting.
-Manage stress through activities like exercise and relaxation techniques to prevent teeth grinding.
 Maintain good posture to reduce strain on the jaw joint and be cautious with wide yawning to prevent excessive stretching.
 Avoid hard, sticky foods, limit caffeine and alcohol, and consider a custom-fitted mouthguard if you grind your teeth.
 Regular dental check-ups can help address issues promptly, contributing to TMJ health.

 Can a TMJ disorder affect my sleep?